Fiat Chrysler recalls nearly 500,000 pickup trucks

 The company said on Tuesday that some Ram trucks may be fitted with a water-pump bearing that could overheat and possibly cause a fire in the engine compartment.
 The water-pump malfunction could set off a warning light, and worried consumers should let their dealers know if they notice the signal, the company said.

-The car company said it no longer uses the water-pumps in question.
+The car company said it no longer uses the water-pumps in question and no other vehicles are being recalled at this time.

-This is a voluntary recall, and Fiat said it's not aware of any related injuries or accidents.
+Fiat said it's not aware of any related injuries or accidents.
 It affects an estimated 443,712 trucks in the U.S., about 46,220 vehicles in Canada and another 4,485 outside North America, the company said.

 The Ram 2500 and 3500 are Fiat Chrysler's medium and heavy-duty trucks.